 '-gnatN' Activate front end inlining for subprograms for which pragma Inline is specified.
 This inlining is performed by the front end and will be visible in the '-gnatG' output.

-In some cases, this has proved more effective than the back end inlining resulting from the use of '-gnatn'.
-Note that '-gnatN' automatically implies '-gnatn' so it is not necessary to specify both options.
-There are a few cases that the back-end inlining catches that cannot be dealt with in the front-end.
+When using a gcc-based back end (in practice this means using any version of GNAT other than the JGNAT, .NET or GNAAMP versions), then the use of '-gnatn' is deprecated, and the use of '-gnatn' is preferred.
+Historically front end inlining was more extensive than the gcc back end inlining, but that is no longer the case.